natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 2. For the EdgeDetector, add four components:
 	* SpriteRenderer, with `tile_questionblock_0` as its Sprite
 	* Rigidbody2D: with `Mass=0.0001`, zero Linear and Angular Drag, and Constraints to Freeze `X` position, as well as `Z` rotation.
-	* EdgeCollider2D: edit the Collider to align nicely with the bottom edge of the sprite
+	* EdgeCollider2D: **edit the Collider** to align nicely with the bottom edge of the sprite
 	* SpringJoint2D (will edit its properties later)
 3. For the TopCollider, add two components:
-	* Rigidbody2D: with Body Type of static (we don't want it to be affected by Physics, we will only use it as an anchor
+	* Rigidbody2D: with Body Type of `static` (we don't want it to be affected by Physics, we will only use it as an anchor for the SpringJoint in EdgeDetector GameObject).
+	* BoxCollider2D: edit the Collider to align nicely with the question box sprite